anagha-google/cloud-composer-setup-foundations/01-modules/02d-secure-cc2-iteration1-HWD-GCS-EDO.md

 FIRST and foremost - read this [GCP documentation](https://cloud.google.com/composer/docs/composer-2/triggering-with-gcf) to get an understanding of what we are about to attempt.
 Start with step 1, once done.

 ## 1.0.
 Create a GCS trigger bucket

-From cloud shell, run the commands below-
+From cloud shell, run the commands below in the service project-

-a) The variables
 ```
 PROJECT_KEYWORD="thor"  # Replace with your keyword from module 1